xreddr/xreddr/README.md

 Look further and you will find:
 - crawlDir/ A self-taught project using file handling, collection sorting, and user inputs.
+- dice/ A simple dice game, probably at some point of working expansion.
 - gitScore/ A file counting project.
 - xreddr.github.io/ A basic web-site that is in a working stage, somewhat of a mess depending on when you check.